Mikiemm/portfolio/projects/02_design-s.md

 ### Site Map and User Flow

 From the current website and the user journey, I gathered all the information that should appear on the web.
-Then I put them in proper and logical categories.
+Then I put them in three categories – general info about the project, section for visitors and section for (potential) participants.
+I also chose when and which content will be displayed on the homepage based on the current goals of the website.

+* until March: to inform students about the event and motivate them to participate
+* March to May: to invite the public to vernissage and gala evening
+* from May: to invite the public to the exhibition, inform about winners

 ![Structure](./images/design-s/structure.jpg)